guttih/sheller/README.md

  - **Validate bash parameters** Type *parseOptions* to create a function for validating if parameters given to your bash script are correct.
  - **Does user have superuser privileges** Type *IsSuper* to check if user has superuser privileges(root).
  - **Disk snippets**
-   - **Does file or directory exist**
+   - Does file or directory exist**
-     - type *File exists* to check if a file is found
-     - type *Dir exists* to checks if a directory is found
-   - **List files or directories**
+   - List files or directories**
-     - type *List files* to list or iterate files in a directory
-     - type *List files recursive* Iterate files in directory recursively
-     - type *List dirs* to list or iterate directories in directory
+ - **Time snippets**
+   - Calulate time difference and add time
+ - **String snippets**
+   - Match substring within a string
+   - Does string start with Type *String starts with* to check if string starts with using wild card
+   - Does string end with Type *String ends with* to check if string ends with
  - **Search for an string within an array** type *arrayContains* Searches for an string within an array of strings.
+ - ...and many more.
+View [all available snippets]

 ## Usage example